Admissions Open

 ICAR AIEEA (All India Entrance Examination for Admission)National Testing Agency (NTA)NationalPhysics, Chemistry, Biology/Mathematics/Agriculture

-MHT CETState CET Cell, MaharashtraStatePhysics, Chemistry, Biology/Maths
+MHT CETState CET Cell, MaharashtraStatePhysics, Chemistry, Biology/Mathematics

 KEAMCommissioner of Entrance Exams, KeralaStatePhysics, Chemistry, Biology

-AP EAMCET / TS EAMCETJNTU StatePhysics, Chemistry, Biology/Maths
+AP EAMCET / TS EAMCETJNTUStatePhysics, Chemistry, Biology/Mathematics

 BCECEBihar Combined Entrance BoardStatePhysics, Chemistry, Biology/Agriculture